squirrels-analytics/squirrels-analytics.github.io/docs/docs/concepts/context.md

 The `sqrl` argument also contains methods `is_placeholder(name)` and `get_placeholder_value(name)` for checking if a placeholder exists and getting the value for the placeholder.

-[ContextArgs]: ../../tba
+[ContextArgs]: ../../references/python/arguments/ContextArgs
 [user.py]: ./user
 [sqrl compile]: ../../references/cli/compile
-[Avoid SQL Injection]: ../guides/sql-injection
+[Is SQL Injection Possible?]: ../guides/sql-injection